 What do you Look for During the Prequalification Process?

-Know who you’re working with!
+Prequalifying a contractor or supplier is all about gathering information.
 When sending a request for qualifications, you should have a checklist of the different characteristics you are looking for in a contractor, sub, or supplier.
 This list can include a number of different factors, but the big 3 are business information, financial stability, and safety record.

 This is the baseline of where to start when prequalifying contractors.
 You should know if there are any problematic officers, shareholders, partners and any other stakeholders involved in their business.
 This includes any parent, affiliate or subsidiary companies, as well as any alias company names that the business may operate under.